wp-plugins/cpt-onomies/readme.txt

 It doesn't take long to figure out that custom post types can be a pretty powerful tool for creating and managing numerous types of content.
 For example, you might use the custom post types "Movies" and "Actors" to build a movie database but what if you wanted to group your "movies" by its "actors"?
 You could create a custom "actors" taxonomy but then you would have to manage your list of actors in two places: your "actors" custom post type and your "actors" taxonomy.
 This can be a pretty big hassle, especially if you have an extensive custom post type.

-**This is where CPT-onomies steps in.** Register your custom post type as a CPT-onomy and CPT-onomies will build your taxonomy for you, using your post type's post titles as the terms.
+**This is where CPT-onomies steps in.** Register your custom post type, 'Actors', as a CPT-onomy and CPT-onomies will build your 'actors' taxonomy for you, using your actors' post titles as the terms.
 Pretty cool, huh?

 = Using CPT-onomies =

 What's really great about CPT-onomies is that they work just like any other taxonomy, allowing you to use WordPress taxonomy functions, like [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms "get_terms()"), [get_the_terms()](http://codex.wordpress.org/Function_Reference/get_the_terms "get_the_terms()") and [wp_get_object_terms()](http://codex.wordpress.org/Function_Reference/wp_get_object_terms "wp_get_object_terms()"), to access the CPT-onomy information you need.
 CPT-onomies even includes a tag cloud widget for your sidebar.

-CPT-onomies even work with tax queries when using [The Loop](http://rachelcarden.com/cpt-onomies/documentation/The_Loop/ "The WordPress Loop").
+CPT-onomies also work with tax queries when using [The Loop](http://rachelcarden.com/cpt-onomies/documentation/The_Loop/ "The WordPress Loop").

 ***Note:** Unfortunately, not every taxonomy function can be used at this time.
 [Check out the CPT-onomy documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomy documentation") to see which WordPress taxonomy functions work and when you'll need to access the plugin's CPT-onomy functions.*